Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/CNN - Convolutional Neural Networks/Readme.md

     - In CNN, the input layer is connected to the hidden layer through a filter, therefore fewer parameters.

         - 1D Convolutional Layer: Used for 1D data such as time series data.

             ![alt text](image-4.png)

+        - 2D Convolutional Layer: Used for 2D data such as image data.